pixelhandler/ember-jsonapi-resources/README.md

 implementing the JSON API spec by using the [JSONAPI::Resources] gem to production.

-Whether you adopt the JSON API 1.0 spec or not, this addon is a template for creating a data persitence solution for your [Ember.js] application that models the domain of your API server.
+Whether you adopt the JSON API 1.0 spec or not, this addon is a template for creating a data persistence solution for your [Ember.js] application that models the domain of your API server.
 The addon code is rather concise; borrow at will.

 * [Code Documentation][generated docs]